CSAT and QA score plateaued (neither were bad)

-Originally, we had a broad statement on our rubric like, “Portrayed the MeUndies brand voice in interaction,” and it was worth a lot of points.
+Originally, we had a broad statement on our scorecard like, “Portrayed the MeUndies brand voice in interaction,” and it was worth a lot of points.
 But because it was so broad, there was a lot of room for different interpretations and questions, and it was hard for agents to know what to do.

-Agents did not have a great grasp of brand voice, and our rubric wasn’t helping that.
+Agents did not have a great grasp of brand voice, and our scorecard wasn’t helping that.
 We had to come up with a way to teach brand voice (something that tends to be intangible) and make it more tangible.
 We defined four major characteristics of our brand voice based on a house system (yes, like Harry Potter)!
 We had agents take a personality quiz to find their dominant house, and provided pop culture references for each house.
 This gave the agents a tangible hold on what the characteristics we are looking for are.

 Then, we tied them into how they should reflect in our customer interactions.
-Each of these characteristics is reflected in our rubric as non-graded feedback (checkboxes) to constantly remind the agent what characteristics they are best utilizing, and which ones require more focus, without impacting their overall grade.
+Each of these characteristics is reflected in our scorecard as non-graded feedback (checkboxes) to constantly remind the agent what characteristics they are best utilizing, and which ones require more focus, without impacting their overall grade.

-Now agents can see in their rubric which pieces they need to work on, and why.
+Now agents can see in their scorecard which pieces they need to work on, and why.
 It was about both providing the correct resources and training, and making sure the rubric reinforces that to make the team successful.

 In terms of the feedback loop, it starts with Lauren and her QA team.
 They go through hundreds of agent and customer interactions every week, then provide the L&D team with a monthly report on learning and development opportunities.
 Primarily they report on the most commonly missed questions.